darkowic/ai-basics/README.md

-# Basics of AI - Powerhouses costs optimization using the genetic algorithm
+# Basics of AI

+Implementation of genetic algorithms for learning purposes.